 Math Learning Opportunities

-In order to use 50 stars, they must be counted.
+In order to use 50 red, white and blue stars, they must be counted.
 This presents an opportunity to add in some math concepts.

 Because my daughter can easily count to 50 I decided to add in some skip counting.
 We ended up making piles of 5 stars each.